 What excites me about 2018:

 The chance to work with such a great, committed team of leaders.

-I walked into 16 Bit last night and made it to the finals of their Soulcaliber tourney.
-In an 8 person field, I took second though I’ve never played that game before.
+I walked into 16 Bit one time and made it to the finals of their Soulcaliber tourney.
+In an eight-person field, I took second, though I’ve never played that game before.
 So it felt pretty good making the eventual champion sweat a bit.